-- 1. Assess the equity impact when making decisions about in-person contacts and visits:

-Nationally and in Illinois, communities and individuals of color have been disproportionately impacted by COVID-19.
+- 1. Assess the equity impact when making decisions about in-person contacts and visits: Nationally and in Illinois, communities and individuals of color have been disproportionately impacted by COVID-19.
 When making decisions about in-person contacts and visits, programs should consider and assess how returning to in-person services will address inequities that staff and families face, inequities that continue from historical and systemic injustices that long-preceded the pandemic.
-For example, programs are encouraged to review which families have not been able to continue participation during the pandemic and examine if specific populations have been more impacted by barriers to participate in virtual visits. - 2.
+For example, programs are encouraged to review which families have not participated during the pandemic and examine if specific populations have been more impacted by barriers to participate in virtual visits. - 2.
 Continue to document the impact of COVID-19 on the program: We request that programs continue to document the impact of the COVID-19 pandemic on their approach and their ability to engage with families and caseloads, and to contact their funder(s) with any questions about specific requirements. - 3.
 Develop policies and procedures: We request that home visiting, doula, and coordinated intake programs develop, retain onsite, and share with all staff, policies and procedures as described on pages 4-7.
 These policies and procedures should be made available to funders upon their request.
 When developing these policies and procedures, we request that programs connect with their local health department for the most up-to-date local health guidance.

-As always, if there are any questions about a community's current phase or restrictions, programs are directed to contact their county or local health department.
-If you have any questions or concerns about this guidance, please reach out to DHS.HomeVisiting@illinois.gov.
+If there are questions about a community's phase or restrictions, contact your county or local health department.
+If you have questions or concerns about this guidance, please contact DHS.HomeVisiting@illinois.gov.